SukumarSatyen/react-hooks-course/src/UseCallback/README.md

 ## Operations

-First is the mounting of the CallBackTutorial component.

-Then,
 1. CallBackTutorial component starts mounting:
    - React processes the import statements, bringing in necessary dependencies (axios, useState, useCallback, and the Child component).